kaushalpatel-rbc/fullstackopen/part0/exercise_4.md

   browser ->> server: POST /new_note
   activate server
-  server -->> browser: 302 – Redirect to /notes
+  Note right of server: Update notes with new note data server -->> browser: 302 – Redirect to /notes deactivate server
-  deactivate server
   Note over browser,server: The browser redirects to location <br/> indicated by the server